 Everyone was so helpful, and John was marvellous.
-Radio New Zealand gave me leave and huge support, which I needed soon after, when I started chemotherapy.
+Radio New Zealand gave me leave and huge support, which I needed soon after when I started chemotherapy.
 I ended up having only 11 sessions of chemo.
 It should have been 18, spread over 6 months, but I didn’t take to it very well.
 Vomiting and diarrhoea were indicators of that.
 Tiredness too and watering eyes!
-I ended up being away from radio for 4 or 5 months.
+I ended up being away from the radio for 4 or 5 months.

 "Wearing my lions wig with my friend Nicky Chapman"

 These days I almost need reminding that it all happened.
 I’m sure chemo works for many people and I would advise anyone to take it if it's offered.
 It may have helped me too, even though I didn’t avail myself of its full course.

 I still get some blood tests, but the colonoscopies stopped several years ago now and I seem to be in good shape.
 13 years have gone by and I’m a cancer survivor.
 I’m 77.

 John Keating asked me if there was any family history of cancer and I was quick to reply “no”, but when I gave it a bit more thought, four cancer cases came to mind, one of those being bowel.
 Maybe that contributed to me developing it, because I have always tried to keep myself in pretty good shape to guard against just this sort of scenario.
 It pays to have check-ups!